Data-Cellar/participant-template/README.md

 - [Docker](https://docs.docker.com/)
 - [Taskfile](https://taskfile.dev/)
-- A reasonably modern Linux distribution.`f
+- A reasonably modern Linux distribution.

 > [!TIP]
 > There are scripts for your convenience in the `install` directory to help you install these prerequisites.
 In any case, it is recommended that you follow the official documentation for these tools.